elugens/hello-javascript/docs/browser-related-questions/forms-controls/form-event-submit.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> When a form is sent using Enter on an input field, a click event triggers on the &#8249;input type="submit"&#8250;.
-That is rather funny, because there was no click at all.
+  <div><strong>Interview Response:</strong> When a form gets sent using Enter on an input field, a click event triggers on the &#8249;input type="submit"&#8250;.
+That is rather funny because there was no click at all.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />